 “But those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.” -Isaiah 40:31

 Eagles can soar above storms.
 They can ascend to heights that other birds cannot.
 They represent what we can do through the Lord as our strength.

 True strength is found in grace.
-It is a reward and a byproduct of obedience.
+Strength is a reward and a byproduct of obedience and intimacy with God.
 Joshua 1:7 says, “Be strong and very courageous.
 Be careful to obey all the law my servant Moses gave you; do not turn from it to the right or to the left, that you may be successful wherever you go.”
 God reiterates “be strong” in verse 9.

 Remember when Sampson revealed the secret of his strength to Delilah who deceived and betrayed him (Jud.
 16:17)?
 Sin weakened him.
 But afterwards, amid horrible consequences, when he prayed, God still accomplished His purpose by taking down the enemy.
 Even if we loose our strength due to disobedience, God’s power is made perfect in our weakness to accomplish His purposes (2 Cor.
 12:9).

 1 Chronicles 16:11 says to “look to the Lord and His strength.”
 That’s what Sampson did (Jud.
 16:28).

 Strength is empowered by love.
 The Sampson and Delilah story is the carnal representation of this.
 Conversely, God speaks of His loving relationship with us in Deuteronomy 6:5 and His strength, presence, love, deliverance and inheritance for the Israelites in Deuteronomy 4:37-38 where He went before them to drive out strong nations to set the captives free.

 Strength is activated by faith.
 Hebrews 11:32-34 tells of great conquers, like Gideon, David, Samuel and the prophets, and how their weaknesses turned to strength by calling on the Lord.